graded-cs-resources/IB-Computer-Science-Notes/unit1/04_Common_data_types.md

 One of the ways our computer programs know how to interpret a byte (or more) of data in the context of a programming language is by the *type* of the data, which is set in the program.
 Every variable in a program can hold data of a specific type.

 In a program, there are three types of things that have types:
-* Variables, named locations in memory whose value may change over the course of the program.
+* *Variables* are named locations in memory whose value may change over the course of the program.
-* Constants, named locations whose value will always be the same
+* *Constants* are like variables but their value will always be the same
-* Literals, individual typed things like `2` or `"abc"` that are used only once and represent a value directly.
+* *Literals* are individual elements like `2` or `"abc"` that are used only once and represent a value directly.

 |General Type| Languague-Specific usage | Description |
 |------------|--------------------------|-------------|